csssj/csssj.org/README.md

 - **Phase 4: Overhaul**

-    This is where we dig and revise the appearance and organization of the site.
+    This is where we dig into and revise the appearance and organization of the site.
 It will involve, among other things, more generous use of photos.
-    It's also going to involve the use of modern tools to generate "responsive" pages, and to generate new pages from templates.
+    It will also to involve the use of modern tools to generate "responsive" pages, and to generate new pages from templates.

-    My current plan is to use a combination of [Bootstrap][] and [Hugo][] for much of the heavy lifting: Bootstrap for flexible control of page layout, and Hugo to help uniformly apply navbars and styling.
+    My current plan is to use a combination of [Bootstrap][] and [Hugo][] for much of the heavy lifting: Bootstrap for flexible control of page layout, and Hugo to help uniformly apply navbars, styling, and the like.

     Last but certainly not least, it's going to require the skill of designers to pick the colors, typography, and layout that please the eye.